wendellpiez/GreekVocab/README.md

 # GreekVocab

-Flash cards for Ancient Greek vocabulary practice
+Flash cards for Ancient Greek vocabulary practice.

 Available in two forms (so far): a single PDF for double-sided printing on card stock, or two PDFs, one each for front and back, set up to print two sides by printing all fronts, then all backs.

 ## Step 1: acquire card stock

-There are many manufacturers of card stock for producing 3.5" x 2" cards, which is what these are, in sets of ten to a page, in five rows of two, with the margins set to make 8 1/2" x 11" (1/2" margins at top and bottom and 3/4" inch on either size).
-Most office supply stores have them.
-This set of flaschards fits onto 53 pages, front and back, for 524 cards plus a few 'jokers'.
+Use card stock for producing sets of 3.5" x 2" cards (which is what these are) ten to a page, in five rows of two, with the margins set to make a regular US letter page 8 1/2" x 11" (1/2" margins at top and bottom and 3/4" inch on either size).
+In the US, most office supply stores have these, in a name brand and/or a store brand.
+This set of flaschards will take up 53 pages, front and back, for 524 cards plus a few jokers.

 You could also conceivably make these by printing on plain paper or card and then trimming down.
+(A version with printed guidelines for cutting could be easily produced, were this found to be helpful.)

+In any case, use an appropriate paper for your printer.
+The cards are all black and white so no color setting is necessary.

 ## Step 2: If your printer does two sides, print once in duplex, flipping on the short edge

 You are in luck.
 The file you want is [Dickinson-core-cards.pdf](Dickinson-core-cards.pdf).
 Be sure and set the printer to flip along the short (top/bottom) edge: you can lose a lot of paper or stock flipping the more usual way (on the long edge).

-## Step 2a: If not, printing twice
+## Step 2(alt): If not, printing twice

 You can achieve the same effect on card stock using a printer that does not print two-sided- a full set of cards, flipping vertically - by printing the fronts on a stack of pages, then flipping vertically and printing the backs on the other side.